Alan Autry: Acting career

 Autry made his film debut in the 1978 motion picture Remember My Name.
 He met his father, Carl Autry Sr., for the first time in 1981, while on location in Shreveport for the motion picture Southern Comfort, after he found Carl's name in the telephone book.
 Afterwards, he made the decision to return to his birth surname of Autry.
 During his acting years, he struggled with drug and alcohol use, according to an interview with Pat Robertson's The 700 Club in 2007.

 Other

 After nine years in Hollywood, Autry returned home and left his career.
 "I realized that God had moved in my life like never before.
 I really realized what God and the power of Jesus Christ was," he said on The 700 Club.

 By 1986, he was divorced and became a born-again Christian and began to devote much of his time to working with charitable causes.
-He is married to his second wife, Kimberlee Autry; the couple has three children.
+He was married to his second wife, Kimberlee Autry, for 31 years until her death in 2025; the couple has three children.